slampants/elliebox/README.md

 I also did NOT allow the adafruit bash script to turn on the /dev/zero background service because it seemed like every time I enabled it, it broke the audio.

+**FINDING DEVICE ON NETWORK**

+When you're on a network, you can type 'arp -a' into terminal to get a list of all devices connected to the network.
+The raspberry pi seems to list itself as 'raspberrypi.lan,' followed by its IP address!